kineticstoolkit/kineticstoolkit_doc/src/geometry_3d_angles_choosing_seq.md

 1. define most body segments' local coordinate systems based on bony landmarks;
 2. define rotation sequences from a proximal segment to a distal segment to express joint angles.

-Later in section [](kinematics_joint_angles.md), we will use the different Kinetics Toolkit's functions introduced in this section to calculate joint angles from skin markers by following these recommendations.
+Later in section [](kinematics_joint_angles.md), we will use the different Kinetics Toolkit functions introduced in this section to calculate joint angles from skin markers by following these recommendations.

-In any case, and as a main message for this section, we insist on the importance of communicating how angles were calculated in any scientific communication, since these angles are often much variable between different conventions.
+In any case, and as a main message for this section, we insist on the importance of communicating how angles were calculated in any scientific communication, since these angles are often highly variable between different conventions.